 With sturdy legs and durable construction, this table will work well for kids or adults.

-Another budget friendly option in the 9 – 12 foot range is the Hathaway Challenger Shuffleboard table with dark cherry finish.
+Another budget friendly option in the 9 – 12 foot range is the Hathaway Challenger Shuffleboard (affiliate link) table with dark cherry finish.

 This table has a urethane finished playing surface and built-in storage cabinets.